 If needed, repeat the step to link the TestComplete test case with several test cases of the test plan.

-To remove a link between a TestComplete test case and an external test case, clear the Link to external test case column.
+If the item is bound to a Zephyr test case, clear the Link to external test case column.

 When you execute your test project, TestComplete automatically runs all the enabled test items that can be managed on the Test Items page.
 Besides, you can run the desired test items manually in one of the following ways: